VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -datadog.sanitizeMetricName
      Sanitize metric names for the ingested DataDog data to comply with DataDog behaviour described at https://docs.datadoghq.com/metrics/custom_metrics/#naming-custom-metrics (default true)
   -dedup.minScrapeInterval duration
      Leave only the last sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
-See https://docs.victoriametrics.com/#deduplication and https://docs.victoriametrics.com/#downsampling
+See also -streamAggr.dedupInterval and https://docs.victoriametrics.com/#deduplication
   -deleteAuthKey value
      authKey for metrics' deletion via /api/v1/admin/tsdb/delete_series and /tags/delSeries Flag value can be read from the given file when using -deleteAuthKey=file:///abs/path/to/file or -deleteAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -deleteAuthKey=http://host/path or -deleteAuthKey=https://host/path